 Seminars follow the lectures and are always thematically connected to them.
 Lectures will provide the historical context for a specific methodology/theory discussed and will analyse the method/theory itself.
 The narrative and perspectives of the lecture and the weekly reading assigned on the Historiography II website make up the material to be discussed in the seminar.
 You are expected to read in advance the basic texts set for that week.

 Note: Please make sure that you arrange for assistance to take lecture notes if necessary.
 Please contact the History Department office for further assistance in these matters.

 Students must prepare the readings mentioned in ‘Texts/Documents/Arguments/Sources’ and ‘Seminar Readings’ for each seminar.
 For each seminar there is a list of questions to guide your reading and note-taking.
 Your seminar tutor may also assign additional or alternative readings from the ‘Further Reading’ lists, if you wish so.
-The assessment in Historiography II is a short book review and a long essay on a question you may choose from the seminar questions section.
-Students may also choose their own essay question (as long as you have the approval of your seminar tutor).
+The assessment in Historiography II focusses primarily on analysis of primary sources.
+Students should think about where they might look to find primary sources related to each week's methodological approach.

 Note: While the attendance of the workshop is voluntary, students are strongly recommended to attend it.
 The workshop will help you to understand better the structure of ‘academic’ history writing.
 Particularly in Historiography II essays it will be important to be able to present a strong own thesis, followed by a logical and clear organisation of the supporting argumentation.
 Moreover, the style of writing is essential to achieve a high mark.
 After all, history writing is an empirical ‘science’ of collecting and evaluating facts and an art of writing, as the founder of modern history writing, Leopold von Ranke famously stated.